yonkahlon/Zenject/README.md

     });
 ```

 Some people have also found it useful to separate out content into different scenes and then load each scene additively using the Unity method `Application.LoadLevelAdditive`.
 In some cases it's useful to have the dependencies in the new scene resolved using the container of the original scene.
 To achieve this, you can call `ZenUtil.LoadSceneAdditiveWithContainer` and pass in your scene's container.
-Note however that it is assumed in this case that the new scene does not have its own container + Composition Root.
+Note however that it is assumed in this case that the new scene does not have its own container + Context.

 ## <a id="scenes-decorator"></a>Scene Decorators